 A user persona enables designers to understand user needs and preferences better.
 So, where can you find user persona templates?

 You can start by looking online!
 Many user persona templates are free and downloadable from websites such as Template.net, HubSpot, and UXPin.
-Some templates come with helpful instruction manuals, so it's easy to create user personas in no time.
+Some templates come with helpful instruction manuals, so it's easy to create to create effective user personas in no time.

 Once your user personas are created, you can use them as a reference point when making user-centric design decisions.
 They'll help you understand user behavior and preferences so that you can create the best user experience possible.
 So, if you're looking for user persona templates, these options should get you started!